Jaack17/Currency-Exchanger/README.md

 - User-friendly display: Currency codes and symbols are now displayed for easy understanding.

-- Enhanced user input validation: The program now accommodates various ways users might input currencies, such as using currency codes, names, or symbols.
+- Input validation: The program accommodates various ways users might input currencies, such as using currency codes, names, or symbols.

 ## Usage

 1. Before running the program, obtain an API key from [Open Exchange Rates](https://openexchangerates.org/signup) and replace the `api_key` variable in the code.
+For demonstration i provided the API key for limited usage.

 2. Run the program using Python: `python project.py`